Wardell Fouse: Early life and criminal activities

-Wardell Fouse was born in Kentucky and moved to Compton, California with his family, where he became a member of the Mob Pirus, a "set" (subgroup) of the Bloods street gang, and acquired the nickname "Poochie."
+Wardell Fouse was born in Kentucky and moved to Compton, California on Bradfield Avenue with his family, where he became a member of the Mob Pirus, a "set" (subgroup) of the Bloods street gang, and acquired the nickname "Poochie."
 Suge Knight, whom Fouse would become close friends with, was also affiliated with this Bloods set.

 On February 11, 1975, 14-year-old Fouse fired a shotgun at the house of Sophronia Johnson after losing a fight with her son.
 When he was interviewed by the police the next day, Fouse admitted that he fired the shotgun.

 In January 1991, Fouse and his stepbrother, Floyd Damon Boyd, were wanted for their suspected involvement in a home invasion in San Bernardino, in which a man was murdered and his girlfriend was shot in the head and left to die.

 In 1994, Reggie Wright Jr., who would later become the head of security at Death Row Records, arrested Fouse for the possession of 1 lb of cocaine and an assault weapon.